Air Force One (film): Plot

-With the president and his family under his control, Korshunov violently berates Marshall for killing his men, and forces him to contact Russian President Petrov and arrange for Radek's release.
-Bennett is urged by Defense Secretary Walter Dean to declare the president incapable under the 25th Amendment, thus overriding Radek's release, but she refuses.
-While Korushunov and his men celebrate the news of Radek's release, Marshall breaks his bonds and kills Korshunov and his remaining henchmen.
-Marshall then rescinds his order to release Radek, who is subsequently shot dead when he attempts to escape.
+With the president and his family now under his control, Korshunov forces Marshall to contact Russian president Stolicha Petrov and arrange for Radek's release.
+Bennett is urged by Defense Secretary Walter Dean to invoke the 25th Amendment, thus overriding Radek's release, but she refuses.
+While Korshunov and his men celebrate Radek's release, Marshall breaks free and kills Korshunov and his remaining loyalists.
+Marshall rescinds his order, and Radek is shot dead while attempting to escape.

-Marshall and Caldwell direct the plane back to friendly airspace, accompanied by the F-15s, only to be quickly tailed by a second batch of Radek loyalists in MiG-29s.
-Marshall is saved by one F-15 pilot who sacrifices himself to intercept a missile; the resultant explosion damages the plane's tail, and they start to lose altitude.
-A standby USAF Special Operations Command MC-130E with the callsign Liberty 24 is called to help, sending parajumpers on tether lines to rescue the survivors.
-Marshall insists that his family and the injured Shepherd be transferred first.
-When there is time for only one more transfer, Gibbs reveals himself as the traitor, killing Caldwell and the last parajumper.
-Marshall and Gibbs fight for control of the transfer line; Marshall grabs and detaches it at the last moment.
-As the MC-130E airmen reel Marshall to safety, the now-inoperable Air Force One crashes into the Caspian Sea, killing Gibbs.
-With Marshall and his family safe, Liberty 24 is given the callsign Air Force One as they fly back to safety.
+Marshall and Caldwell direct the plane back to friendly airspace but are tailed by a second batch of Radek loyalists in MiG-29s.
+The F-15s rejoin with Air Force One and engage with the enemy aircraft, but Air Force One suffers severe damage to its fuel tanks, engines, and tail controls from the MiG-29's gunfire, and an explosion from an F-15 when its pilot sacrifices himself to intercept a missile.

+A standby United States Air Force Special Operations Command MC-130E with the callsign Liberty 24 is called to help, sending parajumpers on tether lines to rescue the survivors.
+Marshall insists that his family and the wounded Shepherd be transferred first.
+When there is time for only one more transfer, Gibbs reveals himself as the traitor, killing Caldwell and the parajumper.
+Marshall attacks Gibbs and attaches himself to the transfer line at the last moment.
+Air Force One crashes into the Caspian Sea, killing Gibbs while the MC-130E airmen reel Marshall in to safety.
+With Marshall and his family confirmed safe, Liberty 24 is given the callsign Air Force One as it flies to safety.